Jonathan Mellor (1846 – 1931)

 Three boys, Peter Buckley, aged 13, Walter Smith, aged 12, and George Shone, aged 8, had a narrow escape from drowning in the Dee, near Heswall, on Saturday.
 It appears that Jonathan Mellor, a Neston fisherman, was engaged in mussel fishing at Dawpool, in company with two of his sons and another fisherman named Peters, when they noticed a small boat near Salisbury bank, one of the most dangerous places in the Dee.
 It appeared to be an ordinary drawing boat, but as the tide ebbed they found it contained three small boys.
 The boy Smith managed to escape on to the bank and ran about screaming for help, while his companions crouched in a terrified condition in the boat.
 Mellor and his companions at once emptied the mussels out of their boat, and with some difficulty rescued the young adventurers from their dangerous position.
 They had been away from their homes since morning, and it was four o’clock when they were discovered.
 The fishermen state that they would certainly have perished if they had been allowed to remain a little while longer.

-Jonathan senior remarried in 1905 to widow Sarah Ann Sleigh of Rhyll.
+Two years later, in 1905 Jonathan senior remarried.
+His new wife was a widow, Sarah Ann Sleigh of Rhyll.
 She was the second wife of Robert Sleigh who died in 1900.

 Aberdovey and Conway